-Those who need to add more details to their timeline or to regularly update it for important meetings can build comprehensive yet clear visuals using an online timeline maker called Office Timeline.
-Enabling you to quickly generate your graphic from your browser, the tool also lets you download it as a native PowerPoint slide, which can be easily edited, shared and included in presentations.
-Below, I will demonstrate how to make a timeline both manually in Numbers and automatically with Office Timeline Online.
-To learn how to make a Gantt chart in Numbers for Mac, please see our Gantt tutorial here.
+Those who need to add more details to their timeline or to regularly update it for important meetings can build comprehensive yet clear visuals using a web-based timeline maker called Office Timeline Online.
+Helping you to quickly generate your timeline online, the tool includes the option to download it as a native PowerPoint slide, which can be easily edited, shared and included in presentations.
+Below, we will demonstrate how to make a timeline both manually in Numbers and automatically with Office Timeline Online.

 Create a new Numbers sheet by selecting the Blank type in the Basic section of the template gallery.

 List the key milestones of your project in the first row of the default table displayed in the newly created sheet, as shown in the image below.

 Use the row below to add the due dates for each of the milestones.

 To start building your timeline in Numbers, you will also need to allot plotting numbers to every milestone in the table to define their vertical placement on the graphic.
 Therefore, use the third row of the table to enter a sequence of numbers such as 1, 2, 3, and 4 as in the example below.

 Select all the data in your table, click on the Insert tab on the Numbers ribbon and go to Chart.

 Choose 2D Bubble chart from the menu that pops up.

 A simple bubble chart like the one below will be automatically generated on your Numbers sheet: